nc9/policies/privacy.md

 * To remove the token you can clear the cookies in your browser or uninstall the app on your device(s).
 We will be unable to associate you with your completed survey form and provided data unless you explicitly set the token again.

-## Processors we use
+## Subprocessors we use

-As part of the services we provide, and only to the extent necessary, we may use certain third-party processors to process some or all of your personal information.
+As part of the services we provide, and only to the extent necessary, we may use certain third-party subprocessors to process some or all of your personal information.
 These subprocessors include cloud computing providers, data analysis tools and error monitoring services.

 Subprocessors located in Australia and the United States:
 * [Amazon Web Services](https://aws.amazon.com//).
 Cloud services provider.